nus-cs3281/2024/students/ckcherry23/knowledge.md

 I have been working with Vue.js for a while now, and I find Single-File Components (SFCs) to be a very efficient way to organize Vue components.
 SFCs allow you to define the template, script, and styles of a component within a single file, making it easier to maintain the component.

-When componentizing our frontend, one of the proposed approches was to split the template, script, and styles into separate files.
+When componentizing our frontend, one of the proposed approaches was to split the template, script, and styles into separate files.
 While this approach does break down the huge file into smaller chunks, it creates multiple files that are highly interrelated instead of multiple loosely coupled components with good separation of concerns.

-We decided it was better if we do our modularization by continuing to follow the Single-File Component pattern of Vue.
+We decided it was better if we did our modularization by continuing to follow the Single-File Component pattern of Vue.
 The separation of concerns in SFCs also helps in keeping the codebase clean and reduces context switching when working on a single component, enhancing overall code quality.

 #### 2.2 YAML

 For our title component, we decided to migrate from a JSON format `report-config.json` to a YAML format `report-config.yaml`.
-This choice was because of YAML's superior readability and compact syntax for defining configuratons compared to JSON or XML.
+This choice was because of YAML's superior readability and compact syntax for defining configurations compared to JSON or XML.

 **2.2.1 YAML Frontmatter**